calipho-sib/nextprot-docs/news/2016/09/05/September 2016 neXtProt release.md

 1. **[Cancer Variant Portal](http://www.nextprot.org/portals/breast-cancer)**: BRCA1
 2. **[NavMut Portal](http://www.nextprot.org/portals/navmut)** on sodium channels: SCN1A, SCN2A, SCN3A, SCN4A, SCN5A, SCN8A, SCN9A, SCN10A, SCN11A

-This data is presented in the new Phenotype view, as well as the Structures view.  ???
-However, for operational reasons, the new variants are not yet displayed in the Sequence view, included in our PEFF files or in the API.
+This data is presented in the new Phenotype view, i.e. for the [DNA mismatch repair protein Msh6](http://alpha-search.nextprot.org/entry/NX_P52701/phenotypes), as well as the Structures view, and in the newest version of our [API](https://api.nextprot.org/).
+Note that the data is not included in the release statistics (Variants only), search results, Sequence view for entries, or PEFF files.

 This release of neXtProt also includes an update to Ensembl Release 84, as well as updates of UniProtKB, IntAct and GO annotations.
 Compared to our previous release, over 2,500,000 new variants have been incorporated.